 The grocers of the past may have had location on their side, but the impact of new technology companies like Amazon and Coinbase are changing that paradigm as well.
 Physical locations mean little in today’s economy but one fundamental rule remains – businesses will succeed based on how well they respond to the changing needs of the consumer.

 Jack Tatar is an angel investor and advisor to startups in the cryptoasset community, and speaks and writes frequently on the topic.
 With over two decades of experience in financial services, he was one of the first financial professionals to receive certification from the Digital Currency Council.
-He is the coauthor of one of the earliest books on Bitcoin, What’s the Deal with Bitcoins?
+He is the coauthor of Bitcoin, What’s the Deal with Bitcoins? and Cryptoassets: The Innovative Investor’s Guide to Bitcoin and Beyond